wikimedia/mediawiki-extensions-Flow/CONTRIBUTING.md

 #wikimedia-collaboration on Freenode.

 ## Libraries
-Flow primarily uses two libraries, OOjs UI/OO UI PHP and Handlebars.
+Flow primarily uses two libraries, OOUI/OOUI PHP and Handlebars.
 Handlebars is a templating language used on both the client and server.

 When developing, it is recommended to set: